Skip to content

 History of The Aclands at Killerton

-The Acland family, who gave the estate to the Trust in 1944, did so for the benefit and enjoyment of everybody.
+The Acland family, who passed on the estate to the Trust in 1944, did so for the benefit and enjoyment of everybody.
 Here's a brief history of the family who called Killerton home.

 Article